spine-tools/Spine-Toolbox/docs/source/tutorial.rst

    correspond to the *generic data structure* that Spine uses to define energy models.

 Let's add a new object to the 'unit' object class.
 Right-click over the item tagged 'unit' in the *Object tree* and select **Add object** from the context menu.
-This will show a dialog where you can specify a name and description for the new object.
-Enter 'coal_import' in the name field and click **Ok**.
+In the popup dialog, enter 'coal_import' in the name field and click **Ok**.
 Now you should see the newly added object in the *Object tree*, under the 'unit' class.

 Repeat the operation to add an object called 'Leuven' to the 'node' class.

 Now let's add a relationship class between the 'node' and 'unit' object classes.
 Right-clik on 'node' to display the context menu, and this time select **Add relationship class**.
-A new dialog will show ---enter 'node_unit' in the name field, and select 'unit' from the drop-down list.
+Enter 'node_unit' in the name field, and select 'unit' from the drop-down list.
 Click **Ok** when you are done.
 An item named 'node_unit' should appear now *both* under the 'coal_import' and 'Leuven' objects, as below: